aoluwolerotimi/Kickstarter-Project-Clustering/README.md

 ## Process
-At a high level, these are the steps I took in developing this model.
-This repo currently has the code for my final model.
-I hope to upload some of the behind-the-scenes code while developing that model once I've gotten that cleaned up.

 #### Model Selection
 Noting that much of my dataset was comprised of categorical features as well as the fact that many of the characteristics that would be useful in a product strategy context were categorical - I took this as an opportunity to try the versatile kprototypes algorithm